mornindew/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/GroupTopics.md

  - Give a time gap between the light rotations or it will happen too fast
  - Loops are your friend
  - Each LED Slot is a numeric value and loops count in numbers - use this to your advantage
+ - Expert Level Hint - Learn About Arrays and see if you can use an Array of Integers (representing your LED slot) to your advantage

 ### Topics

  - Explain LED and RGB color scheme
  - Explain IF Statements
  - Explain looping
+ - Explain parameters
  - Explain the LED Slots and how GPIO works
  - Show the horrible code that freenove gave us